-Through years of experience packing and unpacking houses, we’ve gathered 10 helpful packing and planning strategies for moving that will make the process painless, giving you the courage to take these obstacles in stride.
+Since packing is a major part of preparing for a move, we’ve gathered these 10 helpful packing tips and strategies that will make the process painless, giving you the courage to take these obstacles in stride.

 1. Gather All of the Necessary Supplies